integrityprot-pixel/integrity/README.md

 The file must declare accessibility and public availability commitments (for example: accessibility: open, availability: always-on).

 ### 7. Proof of Integrity
 The file must include a line using the sha256: key containing the SHA-256 hash of the file itself.
 Example: sha256: <sha256_value>

 ## Example integrity.txt file

-integrity: public
 tracking: none
 cookies: none
 data-use: minimal